-- 1. A description of how the health plan will organize and assign the urgency with which activities and processes will need to be resumed in the event of a disruption including: - a.
+- a) A description of how the health plan will organize and assign the urgency with which activities and processes will need to be resumed in the event of a disruption including: - i.
 Member's access to services.
-The health plan must: - Establish provisions to ensure that members are able to see Out-of-Network Providers if the member has a permanent address in the federal or state declared disaster areas and are unable to access In-Network providers. - ii.
-Establish provisions to ensure that members are able to use telehealth services if the member has a permanent address in the federal or state declared disaster areas. - iii.
-Provide detailed plans it will use to ensure that prior authorizations are extended and transferred without burden to new providers if directed by DHS, and the means by which the health plan will identify the location of members who have been displaced. - iv.
-Report status of members and issues regarding member access to covered services as directed by DHS.
+The health plan must: - (a) Establish provisions to ensure that members are able to see Out-of-Network Providers if the member has a permanent address in the federal or state declared disaster areas and are unable to access In-Network providers. - (b) Establish provisions to ensure that members are able to use telehealth services if the member has a permanent address in the federal or state declared disaster areas. - (c) Provide detailed plans it will use to ensure that prior authorizations are extended and transferred without burden to new providers if directed by DHS, and the means by which the health plan will identify the location of members who have been displaced.